department-of-veterans-affairs/va.gov-team/products/health-care/foreign-medical-program/10-7959f-2/product-outline.md

 ---

 ## Overview
-The online [10-7959f-2](https://www.va.gov/resources/how-to-file-a-va-foreign-medical-program-claim/) would allow Veterans to file a claim to get coverage for a service connected condition while outside of the U.S.
+The online [10-7959f-2](https://www.va.gov/health-care/foreign-medical-program/) would allow Veterans to file a claim to get coverage for a service connected condition while outside of the U.S.

 ## Problem Statement
 *In a couple of sentences, describe the Who, What, Why, and Where of the challenge / pain point you seek to address.
 [Here's a sample problem statement definition activity you can try on your team to help generate this](https://www.atlassian.com/team-playbook/plays/problem-framing)*

-*Follow your problem description up with a "How might we... _______" statement re-framing that challenge as an opportunity.
-Don't hint too much at what the solution might be, you should have enough of a focal point here to guide your ideas, but plenty of freedom to think laterally and innovatively as you experiment and prototype later.*
+How might we make it easier for Veterans in the Foreign Medical Program to file claims?

 ## Desired User Outcomes